okx/okexchain-docs/building-modules/wasm-module/wasmknife.md

  wasmknife deploy my-wasm-dapp --signer test
 ```

 In this case, `test`, as our signer.
-The signer account will be responsible for paying the gas fee associated with deploying the contract to the exchain blockchain and will be assigned as the owner of the project.
+The signer account will be responsible for paying the gas fee associated with deploying the contract to the okbchain blockchain and will be assigned as the owner of the project.

 You can also specify the network on which you would like to deploy your contract by adding the `--network` flag.
 If the network is not specified, as is the case in our above example, your contract will be deployed to `localnet` by default.
 If your deployment command in the prior step resulted in an error, you will need to ensure that localnet is up and running in the background and that you have properly spelled out your contract name and are utilizing the appropriate WasmKnife command.
-You may also deploy to `mainnet`, the live exchain blockchain, as well as `testnet`, a network similar to mainnet used for testing.
+You may also deploy to `mainnet`, the live okbchain blockchain, as well as `testnet`, a network similar to mainnet used for testing.

 ### Step-by-step Deployment